KHONSAY: POEM OF MANY TONGUES

 —Momory Finah (Kuranko, Sierra Leone)

 Kuranko is spoken by about 300,000 people in West Africa, mainly in Sierra Leone, but also in Guinea and Guinea‐Bissau.
 Momory Finah is a Finah poet from the village of Dankawali in Northeast Sierra Leone.
-In Koronko a Finah is a poet/storyteller/master of ceremonies who works without music and almost always in Islamic culture.
-The translator, Kewulay Finah Kamara, is a Sierra Leone immigrant to the U.S.– he is a Finah poet.
+In Kuranko a Finah is a poet/storyteller/master of ceremonies who works without music and almost always in an Islamic context.
+The translator, Kewulay Finah Kamara, is a Sierra Leone immigrant to the U.S.– he is also a Finah poet.
 Kamara produced a documentary film, In Search of Fina Misa Kule, with City Lore's Steve Zeitlin about his journey back to Africa to recreate an ancient epic handed down in his family, the only written copy of which was destroyed in the recent civil war in Sierra Leone.

 (41) Hayutke hvtke